 Other Choices For Alfa Romeo Coverage

 As a luxury brand, not all extended warranty providers cover Alfa Romeos.
-Out of our three top-rated providers, neither Endurance nor Carchex offers warranty contracts for Alfa Romeo vehicles.
+Out of our most recommended providers, neither Endurance nor CARCHEX offers warranty contracts for Alfa Romeo vehicles.
 CarShield, however, covers certain Alfa Romeo models.

 Third-party extended warranty providers like CarShield offer some advantages over the warranty you might find with your dealership.
 For example, CarShield can offer: